gpdowney/lightweightLSAT/docs/home/admissions.md

 !!!
 Tip

-    Taking a year off to backpack around the world requires *far less debt* than a single year of law school.
+    Taking a year off to backpack around the world would likely put you in *less debt* than a single year of law school.

 ## Law school rankings matter